JernauMoratGurgeh666/JernauMoratGurgeh666/README.md

 <br>

-## 🎓 Upgrade AI Literacy of Your Org with AI Keynotes & new Use-Cases (1 person, 10 days)
+## 🎓 Upgrade AI Literacy of Your Org with AI Keynotes & new Use-Cases

 [Presentation video on LinkedIn](https://youtu.be/vywsZvZQAek?si=WVSVBaqHzL1wyTb4)